dictadata/storage-tracts/docs/synopsis.md

 });
 ```

-Save the file, go back to the terminal window, and enter the following command:
+Save the file, go back to the terminal window, and enter the following command-line:

 ```console
 $ node hello-world.js